 No matter when you decide to tackle Mount Ellinor, it’s important to come prepared with the right gear and attire for the season in order to maximize your success and safety.
 Plus, there are many amazing camping areas that aren't far from the mountain, including Lena Creek Campground.
 If you want to stay slightly further away, check out the incredible Salt Creek Campground in Port Angeles and the Fairholme Campground on the banks of Lake Crescent.

 Pick the Right Season: When planning your Mt.
 Ellinor hike, keep in mind that the trail is most accessible between May and October.
 It can be extremely treacherous during winter months due to snow, ice, and low visibility.

 Keep the Distance in Mind: The trail is approximately five miles round trip, with an elevation gain of more than 2,500 feet.
 As you ascend, the vegetation changes from lush forest to rocky slopes, with stunning views of the Olympic Mountains.

 Bring the Right Gear: Be sure to bring plenty of warm clothing and waterproof gear, as temperatures can drop quickly in the mountains.
-The trail is known for its abundance of water sources, making it easy to replenish your supply (especially if there is a lot of snowmelt).
+The trail is known for its abundant water sources, making it easy to replenish your supply (especially if there is a lot of snowmelt).

 No matter what time of year you visit Mt Ellinor, be sure to come prepared and take the necessary precautions.
 It can be a difficult yet rewarding journey, providing an unforgettable experience in the heart of the Olympic Mountains.